 You automatically score a 20 percent discount on food, alcoholic beverages, and movies/TV that are purchased in-flight.
 The discount is given in the form of a statement credit on your account.
 I don't see this benefit discussed much on the application but I asked through AmEx's chat:

-Please note that in-flight internet does NOT qualify for the 20 percent because that comes through a third party, not Delta airlines (it's through Gogo).
+Please note that in-flight internet does NOT qualify for the 20 percent discount because that comes through a third party, not Delta airlines (it's through Gogo).
 This is surprising and not in a good way.
 However, there are plenty of other Delta purchases that qualify for the discount.

 #9.
 Complimentary concierge service